 What Are Coverage Family and Tax Family?

-Everyone who shares a plan together is called a “coverage family” and everyone who files taxes together is called a “tax family”.
-Your “coverage family” and “tax family” don’t have to be the same, for instance the head of household may have an employer plan while the rest of the family (who doesn’t have access to the plan) gets a plan on the Health Insurance Marketplace or through Medicaid / CHIP.
+Everyone who shares a plan together is called a “coverage family” and everyone who files taxes together is called a “tax family.”
+Your “coverage family” and “tax family” don’t have to be the same, for instance, the head of household may have an employer plan while the rest of the family (who doesn’t have access to the plan) gets a plan on the Health Insurance Marketplace or through Medicaid or CHIP.

-Tax Credits are Based on Household Size and MAGI, But be aware Coverage Family and Tax Family Can Be Different
+Tax Credits are Based on Household Size and MAGI, But be Aware That Coverage Family and Tax Family Can Be Different

 Household size and household income are counted for the “tax family” filing together, but the “coverage family” (for tax purposes) is only the people on the plan.